Here are the questions we get most often.

 In our default program, we provide a one-time transfer paid in multiple installments.
 In other programs, such as COVID-19 relief or basic income, we deliver cash as multiple smaller payments.
-We tell recipients exactly how much they should expect to receive and what the timeline will look like during the enrollment process, before transfers are sent.
+We tell recipients exactly how much they should expect to receive and what the timeline will look like during the enrollment process before transfers are sent.

 We also conduct experimental research comparing the impacts of different transfer timings.
 In a first study, we found some evidence that recipients are more likely to spend larger lump-sum transfers on physical assets and more likely to spend streams of smaller payments on nutrition.
 Recipients themselves tend to prefer a small number of large payments; in ongoing work, we are estimating the impact of giving them more control over transfer timing.”

 How exactly is the transfer made?

 We send transfers using electronic payments services, such as M-Pesa (operated by Safaricom) in Kenya, MTN mobile money in Uganda, and MTN in Rwanda.
 In each case, we either collect account information from recipients (if they are already enrolled) or walk them through the process of opening accounts, which may include obtaining appropriate identification documents.
 When we transmit electronic money to the recipient’s account, they receive a text message notifying them that they have been paid.
 Recipients can then exchange their mobile money for physical cash anywhere in the payment providers’ network of mobile money agents.
 Agents are often local shopkeepers, but can also be petrol stations, supermarkets, courier companies, cyber cafes, and even banks.
 Recipients can also use their money to directly pay merchants who accept it as a form of payment.

-We currently work in 7 African countries: Kenya, Uganda, Rwanda, Liberia, Malawi, DRC and Morocco.
 We chose to work in these countries because they have large populations that are living in extreme poverty and yet are reachable through electronic payment systems, and we were able to raise funds to work there.
 We have also delivered disaster response programs in the United States and previously launched a U.S. coronavirus response fund.
 We consider working in additional countries only when there is a strong argument that we can increase our impact by enough to justify the fixed setup costs.